 For example, two of the personas they identified for their conference were the “Be-Wellster” and the “Post-Master.”
 For Be-Wellsters, those guests who might want a holistic, health-focused experience, the organizers planned a morning run, a yoga with dolphins experience, healthy meals, and meditation.
 Meanwhile, for the Instagram-savvy Post-Masters, people who are extremely active sharing experiences on social media, the event planners organized recommendations for the best local entertainment and set up idyllic backdrops for photo-ops.

-4. Make one space feel like many unique spaces.
+4. Make one space feel like many unique spaces during your event agenda.

 Designing the perfect event space is key, especially when you’re aiming to create the most customizable, adaptable, and unique experience possible.
 While attendees are looking for more control over their schedules, planners can easily meet this need by offering a wide variety of content and interaction at different locations both in and around the venue.